-Let's say your home sells for $700,000, but your real estate agent gets a commission of 2%.
-That means the agent gets $14,000 of your property's sale price.
+Let's say you sell your home for $700,000, and your real estate agent gets a commission of 2%.
+That means the agent gets $14,000 of your property's sale price, plus GST.

 Selling your own home privately, without the use of a real estate agent, could save you thousands of dollars.

 This is a huge amount of money to save, but you have to be prepared to work for it.
 Selling your house without a real estate agent really requires you to become your own agent, which takes a lot of time and effort.